thealpinepress/alpine-photo-tile-for-instagram/readme.txt

 ## Description

-Retrieve photos from a particular Instagram user or tag and display them on your WordPress site using the Alpine Photo Tiles for Social.
+Retrieve photos from a particular Instagram user or tag and display them on your WordPress site using the Alpine Photo Tile for Social.
 The photos can be linked to the your Instagram page, a specific URL, or to a Lightbox slideshow.
 Also, the Shortcode Generator makes it easy to insert the widget into posts without learning any of the code.
 This lightweight but powerful widget takes advantage of WordPress's built in JQuery scripts to create a sleek presentation that I hope you will like.
 A full description and demonstration is available at [the Alpine Press](http://thealpinepress.com/alpine-phototile-for-instagram/ "Plugin Demo").

-**Alpine Photo Tiles for Social Features:**
+**Alpine Photo Tile for Social Features:**

 * Display photos in a sidebar, post, or page
 * Multiple styles to allow for customization